An at-home saliva hormone test helps you understand more about your hormones. It can tell if you have hormonal balance. But are they effective?

-Saliva tests are a non-invasive and convenient way to submit a sample for hormone testing.
+Saliva tests are a non-invasive and convenient way to test hormones.
 All you need to do is spit into a plastic tube and submit the sample to the testing company.

 Learning more about your hormones helps you understand more about your health.

 Hormones are chemical substances produced and excreted by the body’s endocrine system.
 These chemicals travel through the bloodstream and regulate the activity of various organs and cells in your body.

 Saliva offers a variable and complex look into what’s going on in the body.